 Other applications won’t directly ask you if you have a problem with transferring, but the other questions will answer it for you.
 For example, if you need assistance with transferring, you are likely receiving home health care services; you are likely living in an assisted living or nursing home facility.

 If you answer “yes” to any of these questions, your application will be automatically declined for traditional life insurance.
-However, you have another option for coverage called guaranteed issue burial insurance which does not have any health questions.
+However, you have another option for coverage called guaranteed issue burial insurance for seniors which does not have any health questions.

 BURIAL INSURANCE OPTION IF YOU NEED HELP WITH TRANSFERRING OR NEED HELP WITH ADL